sdfunni/SingleOrigin/README.md

 # SingleOrigin

-(Caffeinated) Atomic column position finding for high resolution scanning transmission electron microscope images.
+This is a package for (caffeinated) atomic column position finding intended for high resolution scanning transmission electron microscope images.

 Work flow:
-1) Create a unit cell structural projection for a specified zone axis based on data imported from a .cif.
-Automatically merges atoms with the same projected position into one column.
-Optional function to merge columns at a specified proximity cutt-off.

-2) User picks reciprocal basis vectors from the FFT of the image.
-The function automatically transforms these into approximate image basis vectors.

-3) User then picks an origin atom column from the image.
-If this column type is not at the (0,0) position of the projected unit cell, an origin offset must be specified in projected crystallographic fractional coordinates.
-From this position, and previously calculated basis vectors, a reference lattice is generated.
-Watershed segmentation is used to find and mask peaks in the image.
-The closest masked region to each atomic column in the reference lattice is fitted with a 2D Gaussian function and intrepreted as the position for the corresponding atom column.
-All data is stored in a Pandas DataFrame.

-4) Option to refine the reference lattice based based on all or a subset of the fitted positions (e.g. refine based on a specific sub-lattice.)
-This enables atom column displacements to be calculated from the reference lattice.

-***See code comments for more details.
+UnitCell(cif_path) : Import a .cif file of the structure and create a unit cell structural projection for the applicable zone axis.

+Apply methods UnitCell.transform_basis(a2, a3, za) and UnitCell.project_uc_2d(proj_axis = 0) to create zone axis projection.

+import_image("image_path") : Load image (.tif, .png, Velox, or Gatan DM formats supported by built-in function).

+AtomicColumnLattice(image, UnitCell, resolution=0.8) : initializes AtomicColumnLattice class object (acl).
+This will contain the image, crystallographic data & atom column position data.
+Class methods are used for fitting atom columns, plotting functions, etc. "resolution" argument is the probe width in pm.
+Used for calculating filter values during "fit_atom_columns" step.

+acl.fft_get_basis_vect(a1_order=1, a2_order=1, sigma=2) : User picks basis vectors from FFT to scale and orient reference lattice.
+Ensure correct orientation relative to image (especially for polar structures).
+Basis vector order values (a1_order, a2_order)  are the FFT spot order picked, i.e. may be 2 or 4 (for spots such as 002 or 440) if missing reflections due to the space group.

+acl.define_reference_lattice() : user picks appropriate atom column to register lattice to image.

+acl.fit_atom_columns(local_thresh_factor=0.95, diff_filter='auto', grouping_filter='auto) : fits the atom columns. "diff_filter" applys a Laplacian of Gaussian filterto differentiate close columns for masking. "grouping_filter" applys a Gaussian blurring filter for grouping masked regions so that close columns are fit simultaneously.
+Both methods are set to "auto" by default and the algorithm calculates filter values based on the estimated pixel size and specified resoultion.
+Fitting data saved in a Pandas DataFrame under the class attribute "at_cols".

+acl.refine_reference_lattice() : refines the reference lattice based on the located positions.
+Prints reference lattice distortions to the console.

+See https://github.com/sdfunni/SingleOrigin for example images and scripts.